apple-fritter/flowmark/README.md

 [`regex`](https://pypi.org/project/regex/), and
 [`strif`](https://github.com/jlevy/strif).

-This is a new and simple package (previously I'd implemented something like this [for Atom](https://github.com/jlevy/atom-flowmark)) but I plan to add more support for command line usage and VSCode/Cursor auto-formatting in the future.
+This is a new and simple package.
+Previously I'd implemented something very similar with [for Atom](https://github.com/jlevy/atom-flowmark) but Atom is no more and there seems to be greater need for this in Python now.
+From many years experience, I found the Markdown formatting conventions enforced by the Atom Flowmark plugin worked well for editing and publishing large or collaboratively edited documents.

 ## Installation